WTCSC/life-decision-simulator-C-Dingus/README.md

 input '1' or '2' to continue through the line text

 ### Path Modification
-To edit the text paths edit the `messages.ook` file with the fallowing syntax
+To edit the text paths edit the `messages.ook` file with the following syntax

 ```
 %msg(message number)%